open-dis/dis-description/README.md

 Central repository for machine-readable descriptions of the DIS protocol.

+The files in this directory have been used with the xmlpg tool to auto-generate the source code found in the following github repositories; open-dis-java, open-dis-cpp, open-dis-python, open-dis-javascript.
+A number of fixes, enhancements and other changes have been made directly to the source code each language over the years.
+And so at this point the umbilical cord has been cut between these schema files and the language implementations.
+Corrections are welcome to the schemas here, but please do not expect them to be automatically applied to the language repositories.
+Re-generating the source code from these schemas and re-applying the changes to those language repositories would be a messy job.
+Ideas are welcome, but at this point these schemas exist here for historical purposes only.

+The repository has a very general name of "DISDescriptions" to leave open the possibility of using a format other than XML, such as JSON or ASN.1.

 ## DIS PDUs

 The DIS Protocol Data Units (PDUs) are binary messages with a defined format.
 For example the Entity State PDU has the Entity ID field 12 bytes from the start, and consists of three unsigned short values: site, application, and entity.
 The combination of these three values together uniquely identifies an entity in the virtual world.

 The IEEE DIS standard describes the PDUs in prose rather than in a machine-readable format.
 The files in this directory describe the format of the PDUs in a way that can be read by a computer and used to generate a language implementation.
-For example this fragment of
+For example this fragment of XML:
-XML:
 ~~~~
 <class name="EntityID" inheritsFrom="root" comment="more laconically named EntityIdentifier">